OneManMonkeySquad/transport-cli/readme.md

 ## Development status
 Basic workflow is working.
-Files are only changed when needed (MD5 hash).
+Files are only changed when needed (SHA256 hash).
 File deletions are included too.
 File contents are not patched incrementally yet.
+File blobs are zlib compressed.

 Do we need a self updater?
 Do we need an example gui?